How To Clean, Seal and Polish Granite Countertops

 Granite sealant

-Note: It’s always best to follow the instructions of the product you’re using, but this guide will teach you the basics of how to seal a granite worktop.
-You should be able to seal your counters in about an hour, including drying times.
+Note: Always follow the product’s instructions, but this covers the basics.
+You should be able to seal your counters in about an hour, including drying time.

-Step one: Clean your granite surface thoroughly with warm, soapy water (or granite cleaner).
+Step one: Clean the surface thoroughly with warm, soapy water (or granite cleaner).

-Step two: Use a fresh, damp microfiber cloth to remove any excess residue.
+Step two: Wipe away residue with a fresh, damp microfiber cloth.

-Step four: Leave the granite to dry to ensure all the water has evaporated.
-This will take around ten or fifteen minutes.
+Step four: Let the granite air-dry so all the water evaporates — about ten to fifteen minutes.

-Step five: Spray sealant evenly across your granite, taking care to cover all surfaces, including the sides.
+Step five: Spray sealant evenly across the granite, covering all surfaces including the sides.

-Step six: Rub in the sealant using a clean, dry microfiber cloth.
+Step six: Rub in the sealant with a clean, dry microfiber cloth.

-Step seven: Leave the sealant to absorb for about ten minutes, then wipe away any excess using a microfiber cloth.
+Step seven: Let the sealant absorb for about ten minutes, then wipe away excess with a microfiber cloth.

-Pro Tip: If you let the sealant set for too long and it dries on your granite countertop, add a little bit more sealant to break it down and then buff it away.
+Pro Tip: If the sealant sets too long and dries on the counter, add a little more to break it down, then buff it away.

-Most granite sealants will last about a year, but the exact time you need to reapply your sealant will depend on how you use your kitchen and what your granite comes into contact with on a daily basis.
-To check if your sealant is still working, take a squirt bottle and spray a little water onto your counter.
-If you see the water beading, the sealant is still doing its job of keeping liquids out.
-If the water doesn’t bead, it’s time to reseal.
+Most sealants last about a year, but it depends on how you use your kitchen and what the granite contacts daily.
+To check, spray a little water on the counter.
+If it beads, the sealant is still keeping liquids out.
+If it doesn’t bead, it’s time to reseal.
 It’s that simple.

-The best way to keep your granite counters looking their best is to prevent damage from happening.
-There are five key steps to protecting your granite:
+The best way to keep granite looking its best is to prevent damage.
+Five key steps:

-- Don’t place anything hot or organic directly on granite surfaces
+- Don’t place anything hot or organic directly on the granite

 - Guard against abrasive dust and grit